 You may be discriminated against if you include the number of children you have on your CV.

-There was once a time in France when people regularly included on their CV the ages and number of children they had but today it’s almost never included.
+There was once a time in France when people regularly included the ages and number of children on their CV, but today it’s rarely included.
 Probably because employers discriminated against women fearing they would miss work due to a sick child.

 8- Driver’s license: (Permit)